DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-06-managing-provider-addresses.md

 When users select the remove link on the address summary card, we show them a page to confirm they want to remove the address.
 This confirmation step ensures they do not remove the address by mistake.

-On the remove address page, we show them the address details they will remove.
+We show a summary of the address details on the confirmation page.

 Selecting the red ‘Remove address’ button will complete removing the address from the provider.